 The top 1% of UK adults receive around 15% of pre-tax income.
 The source of top incomes, who gets them and how they are taxed is important for understanding inequalities.

-At this online event we discussed a number of key questions.
+At this online event we will discuss a number of key questions.
 How have top incomes and their source been changing over time?
-Who is in the top 1% – are they employees, or business owners or rentiers?
+Who is in the top 1% - are they employees, or business owners or rentiers?
 How much tax do the top pay and should they pay more?
 How have things differed in the US, and can this help determine the cause of top income shares?
 How do tax authorities approach some of the difficulties with taxing top incomes, including the large degree of uncertainty about how those with high incomes will respond to tax increases?
 How does income inequality relate to others forms of inequality?

 - Richard Blundell, IFS & UCL